mihail-pop/spg-project/README.md

 ## Overview

-This project is a simple 3D city scene rendered using OpenGL.
+This project is a simple 3D city scene rendered using OpenGL, made as part of the **Sisteme de Prelucrare Grafică** (Graphic Processing Systems) course.
 It features randomly positioned buildings and trees with textured surfaces, as well as a camera system for navigation.
 The scene also includes physics-based balls that interact with objects in the environment.

 ## Technologies used
 - OpenGL (GLFW, GLAD)